 No matter what the cluster components are, SGI recommends a system reset configuration on potential metadata servers to protect data integrity and improve server reliability.
 I/O fencing (or system reset when available) must be used on client-only nodes.
-See "Use a Client-Only Tiebreaker" on page 116.
-In clusters with an even number of potential metadata servers, a tiebreaker should be used in addition to I/O fencing or system reset; see "Isolating Failed Nodes" on page 27.
+See "Use a Client-Only Tiebreaker" on page 137.
+In clusters with an even number of potential metadata servers, a tiebreaker should be used in addition to I/O fencing or system reset; see "Isolating Failed Nodes: Failure Policies" on page 28.

-You can set the CXFS tiebreaker node by using the GUI's Set Tiebreaker Node task or by using the modify command in cmgr.
-See "Set Tiebreaker Node with the GUI" on page 192 and "Set the Tiebreaker Node with cmgr" on page 255.
+You can set the CXFS tiebreaker node by using the GUI's Set Tiebreaker Node task, by using the modify command in cxfs\admin, or by using the modify command in cmgr.
+See "Set Tiebreaker Node with the GUI" on page 233, "Create a Tiebreaker with cxfs\admin" on page 286, and "Set the Tiebreaker Node with cmgr" on page 342.

 Note: If one of the server-capable nodes is the CXFS tiebreaker in a two server-capable cluster, failure of that node or stopping the CXFS services on that node will result in a cluster-wide forced shutdown.
-SGI recommends making a client administration or client-only node the tiebreaker to avoid losing the cluster if the tiebreaker node fails.
+SGI recommends making a client-only node the tiebreaker to avoid losing the cluster if the tiebreaker node fails.